-Availability of OC pumps during the quarter was recorded at 71.38%, with each month being below both the 79.43% control limit, and the Service's 95% aspirational standard.
+Availability of OC pumps during the quarter was recorded at 73.83%, with each month being below both the 79.43% control limit, and the Service's 95% aspirational standard.

 An On-Call review is to be undertaken this year to look at fundamental elements of the On-Call system with the ultimate goal of improving appliance availability.
 The Service has also invested in additional On Call Support Officer (OCSO) posts to further strengthen the support to On-Call units and help implement changes arising from the review.
-Five additional OCSO's were appointed in September 2022, increasing the total to 8.
+This led to an additional five OCSO's being appointed during September 2022, increasing the total to 8, with the benefits expected to be seen in later months.